TilmanNeumann/lattice-qs/README.md

 A study of a "lattice quadratic sieve" proposed by R.D.Silverman in https://www.mersenneforum.org/showthread.php?t=14080.

-The algorithm is not competitive with SIQS, rather comparable to a good CFrac implementation.
+The algorithm is not competitive with SIQS, only slightly faster than a good CFrac implementation.
 The biggest number I factored yet using it had 220 bit, and that took around 40 minutes.

 Nonetheless, eventually the implementation of the lattice sieve might be interesting to some people.